graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 Instead of publishing events internally, within the server instance, we need to publish our events to some intermediate source such that any server can be notified of the change.
 There are a variety of technologies to handle this scenario; be it a common database or messaging technologies like RabbitMQ, Azure Service Bus etc.

 #### Implement `ISubscriptionEventPublisher`
-Whatever your technology of choice the first step is to create and register a custom publisher such that any raised events are published externally.
+Whatever your technology of choice the first step is to create and register a custom publisher.
 How your individual class functions will vary widely depending on your implementation.

 ```C#
     public interface ISubscriptionEventPublisher